GraPharm-ML/GraPharm-test/index.md

 {% capture text %}

-"Connecting the Dots: Navigating Complex Biological Networks" "Unlocking Insights: Harnessing Big Data for Biomedical Discovery" "Mapping the Future of Medicine: Transformative Insights at Your Fingertips" "Bridging digital and life science: Empowering Innovations with Integrated Data" "From Data to Discovery: Revolutionizing Drug Development with Intelligent Graphs"
+Connecting the Dots: Navigating Complex Biological Networks; Unlocking Insights: Harnessing Big Data for Biomedical Discovery; Mapping the Future of Medicine: Transformative Insights at Your Fingertips; Bridging digital and life science: Empowering Innovations with Integrated Data; From Data to Discovery: Revolutionizing Drug Development with Intelligent Graphs

 {%
   include button.html